german-alvarez-dev/react-realfooder-app/iterations/group1.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

-## Iteración 0: preparación del entorno
+## Iteration 0: set up the environment

 - Clone this repo and install the dependences.